BIMSBbioinfo/janggu/docs/tutorial.rst

 The Scorer objects support a number of scoring and exporter function combinations that can be used to analyze the model results.
-For example, you can :code:`InOutScorer` with other `sklearn.metrics`, including `roc_curve` or `precision_recall_curve` and create a plot using :code:`export_score_plot`.
+For example, you can :code:`Scorer` with other `sklearn.metrics`, including `roc_curve` or `precision_recall_curve` and create a plot using :code:`export_score_plot`.
 Or you can export prediction to a bigwig or bed file using :code:`export_bigwig` and :code:`export_bed`, respectively.